-Anna's paternal grandfather, Phillip Fargher, was a pilot in the RAF during WWII.
+Anna's paternal grandfather, Squadron Leader Thomas Philip Fargher, was a pilot in the RAF during WWII.
 When his Spitfire was shot down over Brittany in 1944, he was rescued by villagers fighting with the French Resistance.
-His daring escape from Nazi occupied France inspired The Umbrella Mouse, an animal French Resistance story.
+His daring escape from Nazi occupied France inspired THE UMBRELLA MOUSE an animal French Resistance story.

 REAL LIFE LEADER OF THE FRENCH RESISTANCE GROUP, 'NOAH'S ARK'